 External frontends

-When to go external
+When to use external frontends?

 Gadget has built-in support for developing and hosting frontends using Vite, a modern frontend build tool.
 Gadget's frontend hosting is reliable, performant, and grouped in with the deploy process for the rest of your application, so we recommend using Gadget's frontend hosting if possible for the best experience.
 Gadget's frontend hosting has a number of limitations currently however that may merit using a different, purpose-built frontend host.